Light speed memory as a local observable for soft hairs: Conclusion

 In this paper, it was shown that the speed of light changes, when a GW passes from a distant region.
 The relation which quantifies this change is given in \eqref{del c}.
 To justify this relation, it was argued that the physical time coordinate after the GW is the BMS time coordinate.
 Some approximations were also provided to compare significance of changes of light speed with the standard GM via test particles.
 The results of the approximations are presented in \eqref{GM sign} and \eqref{c sign}.
 They show that both of the mentioned observables fade similarly in terms of the distance from the source of a GW.

-Soft hairs in ASG analysis are important theoretical predictions, which can appear not only after a GW, but also in other physical setups like black hole physics.
+{Soft hairs in ASG analysis are important theoretical predictions, which can appear not only after a GW, but also in other physical setups like black hole physics.
 The change of speed of light can be an appropriate observable for detecting soft hairs.
-Our proposal in this paper (elaborated in section \ref{section Ein}) is more general than the GW setup, and it can shed light on theoretical aspects of black hole microstate problem and information paradox.
-The hope is that having such a sophisticated observable can open new doors to our understanding of experimental and theoretical aspects of these interesting subjects.
+The hope is that having such a sophisticated observable can open new doors to our understanding of experimental and theoretical aspects of these interesting subjects. }

-\textbf{Acknowledgements:} I am grateful for helpful discussions with Zahra Mirzaiyan, Mehdi Sadeghi, Ali Seraj, Shahin Sheikh-Jabbari and Bayram Tekin.
+\acknowledgments I am grateful for helpful discussions with Zahra Mirzaiyan, Mehdi Sadeghi, Ali Seraj, Shahin Sheikh-Jabbari and Bayram Tekin.
 I would like to thank Jutta Kunz, Olaf Lechtenfeld, and Mehrdad Mirbabayi for providing visiting opportunities in Oldenburg University, Leibniz University and ICTP.
-I also thank CERN for supporting my visit to its high energy group, as well as ICTP network NT-04 and Sadik deger for kind supports to attend ``Recent Developments in Supergravity Theories and Related Topics" conference in IMBM, Istanbul.
-This work has been supported by Riemann Fellowship, and T$\ddot{\text{U}}$BITAK international researchers program 2221.
+I also thank CERN for supporting my visit to its high energy group, as well as ICTP network NT-04 and Sadik Deger for kind supports to attend ``Recent Developments in Supergravity Theories and Related Topics" conference in IMBM, Istanbul.
+This work has been supported by Riemann Fellowship, and T$\ddot{\text{U}}$BITAK international researchers program 2221. {Finally, I would like to thank the anonymous referee of the paper who emphasized the Lorentz freedom of the BMS constant-time surfaces. }

 {

 }